 Contact the Trust to Assess Eligibility

-To engage in an initial conversation about proposal ideas for the February cycle, we request that all interested parties contact Program Coordinator Alison Elster at firstname.lastname@example.org or at 336-397-5521.
-All university-affiliated inquiries must be pursued in consultation with your school’s Trust liaison.
-Depending on fit with issues, interests, and strategies, we may then schedule an appointment with you and your regional program officer.
+To engage in an initial conversation about proposal ideas for the August cycle, we request all interested parties contact Program Coordinator Alison Duncan at firstname.lastname@example.org or 336-397-5521.
+Depending on alignment with issues, interests, and strategies, we may then schedule an appointment with you and your regional program officer.

 Please call as early as possible in the cycle to discuss if your project is a fit.
-We request that you schedule an initial call well before January 30, 2018.
+We request that you schedule an initial call before August 1, 2018.